 Simple formulas have one mathematical operation, such as 5+5.
 Complex formulas have more than one mathematical operation, such as 5+5-2.
 When there is more than one operation in a formula, the order of operations tells us which operation to calculate first.
-In order to use Excel to calculate complex formulas, you will need to understand the order of operations.
+To use Excel to calculate complex formulas, you'll need to understand the order of operations.

 Excel calculates formulas based on the following order of operations: